We're here to help

 27/03/2019

-In short, yes, they do.
-Or at the very least they should think seriously about it.
-The alternative is to learn from experience – and that can prove a very costly lesson indeed.
+The alternative is to learn from experience - and that can prove a very costly lesson indeed.

-Why public liability insurance for tutors is a good idea
+Why public liability insurance is a good idea for tutors

 So far, so safe.
 The lesson proceeds to plan and everyone’s happy.
 By the end of the hourly slot your student’s made some progress, and you’ve earned a fee.
 All in all, it’s a masterclass in how the tutoring game works.